ArduPilot/ardupilot_wiki/common/source/docs/common-glossary.rst

 The square-wave pulse train used to transmit multiple channels of information between some RC transmitters and receivers.
-Some RC receivers provide a PPM output (sometimes referred to as the PPM Sum) which can be used on the APM and PX4.
+Some RC receivers provide a PPM output (sometimes referred to as the PPM Sum) which can be used on Pixhawk-series boards.
 Other receivers convert the PPM signal and only provide PWM signals for each channel.

 **PWM**: Pulse Width Modulation.
 The square-wave signals used in RC